 1. Why should I consider switching from Airbyte to another ETL tool?

 Airbyte is great for flexibility and being open-source, but it doesn’t work perfectly for everyone.
 Some teams struggle with connector issues, lack of support, or trouble scaling as their needs grow.
-If that sounds familiar, it might be worth exploring other tools that offer more stability, hands-on support, and features that fit better with your workflow and resources.
+If that sounds familiar, it may be worth exploring other ETL pipeline solutions that offer more stability, hands-on support, and features that fit better with your workflow and resources.

 2. Which Airbyte alternative is best for non-technical teams?